 - You could use educational hours from your college programs.

-- The 35 hours of PM education are valid for lifetime.
+- The 35 contact hours are valid for lifetime.

 To meet PMP certification eligibility, you need 35 contact hours of formal project management education.